 The first time we arrived at Friedrich Wilderness Park we were planning on hiking with our dog.
 Unfortunately, the park is NOT dog friendly.
 The big red letters on the entrance sign which read, “No Pets”, are hard to miss.
 After that disappointment we decided to hike the Boerne Riverwalk since we were heading to Boerne anyway.

-My wife and I returned to Friedrich Wilderness Park on a later date when we did not have our dog.
-We hiked the main loop, and a couple of the trails branching outward.
-The trail is labeled difficult, but we did not find it very challenging.
-There are a couple of sections where the rocks on the trail act like steps, but I wouldn’t consider those areas difficult to pass in dry weather.
+My wife and I, returned to Friedrich Wilderness Park on a later date when we did not have our dog.
+We hiked the main loop, Juniper Ridge and Fern Del.
+We did not find those areas very challenging, but several trails may be difficult for inexperienced hikers.

 My pup loves hiking even more than I do.
 Why would I force her to sit at home while I go on an adventure?
 Dogs need exercise too!
 In fact, they can use even more exercise than us.

 Hiking is one of the only activities to do at Friedrich Wilderness Park.
 Bird watching is said to be the other major attraction because of two endangered species.
-I assumed the park was not dog friendly because of dog poop, or wild animals which may roam the park.
+I assumed the park is not dog friendly because of dog poop, or wild animals which may roam the park.

 I also noticed signs lying in the woods a few feet from some of the trails.
-It turns out, the park will block trails during or after rainy weather.
+It turns out, the park will block trails during, or after, rainy weather.
 They don’t want people leaving the trails to go around water or other obstacles.
 In fact, going off trail is against the rules at Friedrich Wilderness Park.

 I understand why many people hike in this natural area.
 It has miles of trails through congested woods, and some scenic views.
 Many people in San Antonio have included Friedrich Wilderness Park on their “must see” list.

 I was able to manage perfectly fine with tennis shoes, but hiking shoes may serve you better.
 I did not believe the hype regarding this park.
 In fact, I couldn’t help but notice its similarity to Eisenhower Park.

 The trails, views, and surroundings of both parks are similar.
 I couldn’t tell why people seem to recommend Friedrich Wilderness Park more often.
 Eisenhower Park has the better view in my opinion, AND it’s dog friendly.
 I believe I know where we will be hiking on a regular basis.

+Grab the best hiking gear and go dog friendly.
 I wish you good fortune on the trails to come.